Mohmmadaldhfeeri/Azure-Sentinel-Honeypot-Lab/README.md

 ## Overview

-This project demonstrates a fully implemented cloud-based honeypot using Microsoft Azure and Microsoft Sentinel to detect and analyze real-world cyber attacks.
+This project demonstrates the design and implementation of a cloud-based honeypot using Microsoft Azure and Microsoft Sentinel to monitor and analyze real-world cyber attacks.

-A Windows Virtual Machine was intentionally exposed to the internet to attract malicious activity.
-Security logs were collected, analyzed, and visualized using Microsoft Sentinel and KQL.
+A Windows virtual machine is intentionally exposed to the internet to attract malicious activity, particularly brute-force login attempts.
+Security events are collected through Log Analytics and analyzed using Kusto Query Language (KQL) within Microsoft Sentinel.

+The project simulates a basic Security Operations Center (SOC) environment, showcasing how security analysts detect, investigate, and visualize threats using modern SIEM tools.

 ## Project Objectives